About

 The live laboratory

 That work is the live laboratory.
 Frameworks I teach in a workshop have been pressure-tested in an institution where the cost of getting AI governance wrong is real.
 Every document I deliver in an Assessment is a refined version of work I’ve already done at scale.
-When I tell a business that the free version of an AI tool trains on their data and the enterprise version doesn’t, I’m not reciting a slide, I’m telling them something I’ve personally written into policy at an institution that protects privileged communications.
+When I tell a business that the free version of an AI tool trains on their data and the enterprise version doesn’t, I’m not reciting a slide.
+I’m telling them something I’ve personally written into policy at an institution that protects privileged communications.

 This is the difference between a consultant who studied the topic and a practitioner who lives it.
-The College of Law role is not the headline of GuardXID, but it’s the foundation and experience under the AI program that GuardXID sells.

 Why this matters for your business